dylanbeattie/dylanbeattie.net/_posts/2021/2021-07-23-how-not-to-respond-to-a-cfp.md

 That said, there are some very common factors among the talks that **don't** get accepted, so rather than telling you how to write a proposal, I'm going to share some tips about what **not** to do.

-[^1]: CFP stands for "call for papers", a term we've adopted from academic conferences where presentations are usually based on scientific papers published in academic journals.
-I've also seen it retconned as "call for proposals" or "call for presentations", but really everybody just calls them CFPs without worrying too much about what it stands for.
+[^1]: CFP stands for “call for papers”, a term we've adopted from academic conferences where presentations are usually based on scientific papers published in academic journals.
+I've also seen it retconned as “call for proposals” or “call for presentations”, but really everybody just calls them CFPs without worrying too much about what it stands for.

 ### 1. Too short

-There's a particular kind of Hollywood action movie that can be perfectly described in fewer than ten words. "*Die Hard* on a bus", "*The Matrix*, but with vampires", "Gangsters killed his dog… now he wants revenge."
+There's a particular kind of Hollywood action movie that can be perfectly described in fewer than ten words.  “*Die Hard* on a bus”,  “*The Matrix*, but with vampires”,  “Gangsters killed his dog… now he wants revenge.”

 Well, dear readers, this isn't Hollywood, and if you want to get your talks accepted, you'll need to work a little harder than that.
 I have reviewed submissions before where the entire talk description was “this is a talk about blockchain”.
 Literally six words.
-No event is going to offer you a speaking spot –  let alone cover hotel and airfare – based on a six word pitch. (*Especially* if the only one of those words that's remotely related to technology is "blockchain")
+No event is going to offer you a speaking spot –  let alone cover hotel and airfare – based on a six word pitch. (*Especially* if the only one of those words that's remotely related to technology is “blockchain”)

 A good proposal should probably be around 200-400 words; long enough that you can establish some context, tell us a bit about who you are and what you're talking about, and give the audience some idea what they can expect to see if they come to your talk.

 ### 2. Too long

 At the other extreme are the essay submissions.
-You don't see too many of these in the wild, because most events use platforms like Sessionize that can impose a character limit on the talk description, but I've seen proposals that read like somebody pasted an entire blog posts into the submission form.
-Save the detail for the talk itself (or, hey – publish a blog post instead?
-After all, you've already written most of it!) – but when it comes to a CfP, it's all about striking a balance between brevity and detail .
+You don't see too many of these in the wild, because most events use platforms like Sessionize that can impose a character limit on the talk description, but I've seen proposals that looked like somebody had pasted an entire blog post into the submission form.
+Save the detail for the talk itself (or, y'know, publish a blog post?) – because when it comes to responding to the CFP, it is all about striking a balance between brevity and detail.

 ### 3. Nothing special

 > **“In this talk I will show you how to get started with machine learning in Python”.**

+OK, great subject, interesting topic, and very relevant to a lot of folks working in tech.

-OK, great… but what would somebody get from attending this talk that they can't find on the web, or by watching YouTube videos?
+Ask yourself: what would somebody get from attending this talk that they can't find on the web, or by watching YouTube videos?
 Are you a key contributor to an open-source project in that area?
 Have you or your team used that technology to do something particularly unusual or innovative?
 Is there something interesting about how you personally got involved with machine learning in Python?
-If the answer to all these questions is "no", your submission will probably be rejected in favour of something that offers more in the way of perspective and personality.
+If the answer to all these questions is “no”, your submission will probably be rejected in favour of something that offers more in the way of perspective and personality.

 There's another saying in Hollywood that a successful director's first movie is always a movie that nobody else could have made.
 Think about your talks the same way; try to pitch something that nobody else could do.

 ### 4. Sales pitch

-Also known as the "single vendor solution talk", programme committees can smell these a mile away:
+Also known as the “single vendor solution talk”, programme committees can smell these a mile away:

 >  **“GDPR is hard!
 In this talk, Bob will explain how OmniCorp DataMulch 3.0 will solve all your organisation's data management headaches”**